Code-Institute-Submissions/ArcticSchool/README.md

 - <strong>Fix</strong>: Forloop iterate number added to ID and target ID -  '{{ forloop.counter }}'
 - <strong>Verdict</strong>: Dropdown description field shows only on card where button was clicked.
 Work as expected!

+Relation does not exist error in Django when deployed
+- <strong>Bug</strong>: When trying to access login page, website shows relation error page.
+- <strong>Fix</strong>: Data base url changed in settings.
+Migrations have been updated.
+Database url changed to Development database.
+- <strong>Verdict</strong>: Deployed website works as expected.

 ---

 ## Deployment